levskaya/eschersketch/src/components/help.md

 __Picture__ Save the visible frame as a PNG image file.

 __Tile__ This is very useful: a symmetric wallpaper pattern can be described by a small tile, and used in tools such as Photoshop's "pattern fill", used to generate textures for 3d-graphics, or uploaded to sites such as [Spoonflower][spoon] or [Contrado][contrado] to be turned into custom wrapping-paper, fabric textiles, or wallpaper!
-When exported as a tile, eschersketch upsamples the pixel density by a factor of 4x, so as to provide enough DPI for decent prints.
+When exported as a tile, Eschersketch upsamples the pixel density by a factor of 4x, so as to provide enough DPI for decent prints.

 __SVG__ Saves all drawn objects into an SVG file for use in a proper vector graphics tool.  __Warning:__ given the huge numbers of replicates in a complicated scene with a fine grid, this could grind to a halt if there's too much being exported on too fine a grid size.
-This is fairly primitive right now, exporting everything into a big group, so you may want to export different features separately to build up clean layers.
+Each drawing operation's replicated graphical elements are exported in their own group.

 ## Sharing Links to your Drawing